-Professional associations, organizations, and societies have grown up around each of the allied health professions and their thirty-two individual specialties.
-These organizations are great career resources for health professionals; they welcome student members, usually offering heavily discounted membership dues (often as low as $20 per year) and discounted prices on publications, seminars, and conferences.
+Professional associations, organizations, and societies have grown up around each of the allied health professions and their 32 individual specialties.
+These organizations can be great career resources for health professionals.
+They welcome student members, usually offering heavily discounted membership dues (often as low as $20 per year) and discounted prices on publications, seminars, and conferences.

 Among these specialty career paths, there are several for which demand is increasing at a significantly higher rate than the others.
 Those high-demand specialties include registered nurses, physician assistants, physical therapists, and pharmacists.
 Each of these specialties has supporting organizations.